indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

 >> make BUILD=x11 DEBUG=1

-10. Example:
+10. Example: X11 DEBUG
 >> make BUILD=x11d clean

-11. Example:
 >> make BUILD=x11d DEBUG=1 MIXER=1

-12. Example MinGW:
+Debugging with X11 can be difficult.
+Keep your game window and debugging window separated.
+Be prepared to switch to another console and kill the game.
+Print information to a log file rather than try to look at it with a debugger.

+11. Example: MinGW
 Must use mingw32-make, not the make command from MSYS.
 >> mingw32-make DEBUG=1 clean

-13. Read the Makefile for the help at the top of the file.
+12. Read the Makefile for the help at the top of the file.
 This will document the latest commands.

 See docs/source.html for more details.